As a pediatrician and mom of book-loving bilingual children, parents often ask me, “How can I motivate my child to

 12. Enhance pretend play with signs

-Giving your child chances to read outside of books, such as through signs around the house.
-Put “name-tags” on toy animals, dolls, and Lego figures, and add signs to your child’s pretend toy store or zoo!
+Give your child chances to read outside of books, such as through signs around the home.

-In our backyard, the kids use a small chalkboard similar to this for their store sign.
+In our backyard, the kids use a small chalkboard for their store sign.
 Indoors, we keep it simple with construction paper or cardboard signs.

 13. Make cards for friends and family

 14. Have fun with literacy activities

-When kids are learning to read, simple activities and games can motivate them engage with words!
+When kids are learning to read, simple literacy activities and games can motivate them engage with words!

 When we play outside, we use sidewalk chalk activities to practice tracing and writing, and the kids love to jump on words!

 15. Brainstorm stories together!

 One of my favorite things to do is come up with stories with my children.
 Sometimes we write stories about our day, and other times we just chat and make up stories on the fly!